 A person suffering from paruresis will generally be shy and sensitive and fearful of other people judging or criticizing him/her.
 The severity of the phobia can range from mild or moderate to severe.
 Some of the common signs and symptoms are as follows:

-- They look for total privacy when they want to go to the toilet.
+- Seeking total privacy when they want to go to the toilet.

-- They fear that other people may hear the sound of urine hitting the water in the toilet.
+- Fearing that other people may hear the sound of urine hitting the water in the toilet.

 - They fear that other people may get the smell of urine.

-- They engage in negative self-talk when they have to use a public toilet.
+- Engagement in negative self-talk when they have to use a public toilet.

 - They find it difficult to urinate in public toilets or bathrooms at other people’s homes.

-- They experience difficulty in passing urine at home when there are guests or visitors.
+- Experiencing difficulty in passing urine at home when there are guests or visitors.

 - They may not be able to use the toilet at home if a person is waiting outside.

-- They feel anxious about going to the toilet.
+- Feeling anxious about going to the toilet.

-- They restrict their drinks to bring down the need to urinate.
+- Restricting their drinks to bring down the need to urinate.

-- They avoid social events and travel as much as possible.
+- Avoidance of social events and travel as much as possible.

 Paruresis Treatment Options